flutter/plugins/packages/firebase_crashlytics/README.md

 ## Result

-If an error is catched correctly, you should see this log:
+If an error is caught, you should see the following messages in your logs:
 ```
 flutter: Error caught by Crashlytics plugin:
+...
 flutter: Error reported to Crashlytics.
 ```

-*Note:* It will takes a while (up to 24h) before you will be able to see your logs in your firebase console.
+*Note:* It may take awhile (up to 24 hours) before you will be able to see the logs appear in your Firebase console.

 ## Example